Gayatri Chakravorty Spivak: Early life

-Spivak was born Gayatri Chakravorty in Calcutta, India, to Pares Chandra and Sivani Chakravorty.
+Spivak was born on 24 February 1942 as Gayatri Chakravorty in Calcutta, India, into a Bengali Brahmin family.
+Her father was Pares Chandra Chakravorty, a doctor, and mother was Sivani Chakravorty, a charitable worker.
+Her great-great-grandfather was Biharilal Bhaduri, a physician advocating homeopathy and a close friend of the Bengali reformer Ishwar Chandra Vidyasagar.
 After completing her secondary education at St. John's Diocesan Girls' Higher Secondary School, Spivak attended Presidency College, Kolkata under the University of Calcutta, from which she graduated in 1959.

-Spivak has been married twice—first to Talbot Spivak, from 1964 to 1977, and then to Basudev Chatterji.
+Spivak has been married twice—first to Talbot Spivak (1937–2006), a fellow Cornell student, from 1964 to 1977, and then until 1992 to historian Basudev Chatterji.
+Her first husband published an autobiographical novel centred on their early marriage, The Bride Wore the Traditional Gold, in 1972.
 She has no children.